MicrosoftLearning/MB-280T02-Empower-sellers-with-Dynamics-365-Sales-and-Microsoft-365-Copilot-for-Sales/Instructions/Labs/00-Sales-trial.md

 1. Select the checkbox for the terms and agreements, then select **Start your free trial**.

-1. If prompted to enter a phone number, you can enter *0123456789*.
+1. When prompted to enter a phone number, enter *0123456789*, then select **Submit** to launch your trial.

-1. Select **Submit**.

-    Your trial will launch.
-It may take a few minutes for your environment to open.

 1. On the header in the top-left, select **Sales trial**.